Filling of Guru Rinpoche Statue

 These (and many other) generously offered substances were cleaned, purified and used to fill the entirety of the statues — thus permanently housing something which came directly from the donors, becoming a truly long-lasting connection and source of merit and blessing.
 Now is the right time for all of you to dedicate the merit generated to the benefit and ultimate enlightenment of all parent-like sentient beings.

-To view a list of all the sacred contents, relics and precious substances inherited by Lama Rangbar as well as those collected and sent in by the Bodhivastu Community from all over the world, please click here.
+To view a list of all the sacred contents, relics and precious substances collected and sent in by the Bodhivastu Community from all over the world, please click here.

 Click on images below to enlarge